LetyM/percentile09/README.md

 ## How to test it?

-Go to 'Test' and run percentile09_test.sh.
-It'll run the proccess with an example url and return the result into 'Test/Output' folder.
+Go to 'Test' folder and run percentile09_test.sh.

+It'll run the proccess with example inputs and return the result into 'Test/Output' folder.